I never saw the manual for this game, it was installed in a Apple Compuer Lab long ago.

 I love this game's style, the simple object of ecploring the game and learning its complexity.
 It's a very universal, abstract, non-violent thing of beauty.

-simple was best?
+Who knew that simple was best?
 Just tons of 3d mazelike rooms, each with a simple Name and a new twist.
 A simple, unique great game engine with tons of depth thrown in.
 Timeless & Classy.

 Over the years, I learned some rules: Little cubes remove big cubes.
 If it looks different (platform variations) than it does something different (lightning, creatures, spaceships, teleportation) Some balloons make you lighter than others.
 There are little Dark-Crystal type shards that you collect for points.